tymyrddin/tymyrddin.github.io/_pages/scenario-planning.md

 * Research to make sure these are all critical uncertainties.
 * Enumerate likely effects.
-* What-if?
+* What-if ...?
 * Determine possible deviations from the official future to work backwards from.

 ## Stories

 A good set of scenarios will contain two to five different narratives.
 More than five scenarios tend to get confused with one another.
-Three scenarios run the danger that people will try to pick the most moderate or most apparently plausible and forget about the other two.
-Four is a good number — neither too many nor too few.
+Three scenarios run the danger that people will try to pick the most moderate or most apparently plausible and ignore the other two.

-## Example
+## Examples

 * Obliviousness and congruence
 * Surveillance society